-My Book Studio Edition II (6TB) review
+My Book Studio Edition II (6TB) full review

 If you think bigger is better when it comes to storage space, you might be interested in Western Digital’s My Book Studio Edition II, which combines two 3TB drives in a RAID 0 setup for a whopping 6TB of data storage.
 Aside from the My Book’s abundant space, the drive boasts quiet operation and read speeds that were comparable with other setups of its kind.

 Macworld Lab’s testing showed the drive to have read speeds that were very close to the competition.
 In our USB 2.0 testing, the My Book Studio Edition II posted scores of 36.4MBps in our 2GB folder read test, 36.9MBps in our 2GB file read test, and 36.7MBps in the AJA system test—all three scores just within 1 or 2MBps of other external desktop hard drives.
 Through FireWire 800, the My Book Studio Edition II posted 2GB folder read speeds of 76.2MBps, just 0.7MBps shy of matching the Iomega eGo Desktop and the CalDigit AV Drive 1TB.
 The My Book Studio Edition II posted 2GB file read speeds of 85.6MBps, just behind the AV Drive 1TB and ahead of the eGo Desktop.

 The My Book Studio Edition II’s write speeds, though, weren’t quite as competitive.
 It achieved 28.2MBps in our 2GB folder write test and 28.9MBps in the 2GB file write test via USB 2.0.
 When tested over FireWire 800, the drive wrote the 2GB folder and file tests at speeds of 50.7MBps and 60.9MBps, respectively, all those scores being close to the bottom for external desktop hard drives.